wp-hooks/vscode-wordpress-hooks/readme.md

 # WordPress Hook Autocompletion for VS Code

-This extension adds autocomplete support for WordPress action and filter names.
+This extension provides autocomplete support for WordPress action and filter names.

 Last updated for WordPress 5.5 beta.